MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 For more details and tips, see [Focus](../use/focus.md) and [Wellbeing](../use/wellbeing.md).

 > [!Tip]
-> The _focus plan_ in MyAnalytics helps you block focus time every day for your top-priority work.
-It helps you schedule one to two hours every day to focus (with an option to automatically book that time), and silence chats in Teams and Skype for Business during that booked time.
+> The _focus plan_ in MyAnalytics helps you set aside regular focus time for your top-priority work.
+This plan helps you schedule one to two hours every day to focus, with an option to book that time automatically.
+During the booked focus time, it silences chats in Teams and in Skype for Business.
 For more information, see [MyAnalytics focus plan](mya-focus-plan.md).

 ## Network and Collaboration